Toloka/docs-tolokers/en/common/self-employed/_include/self-employed_troubles.md

 * Click **Stop cooperating with Toloka as self-employed**.

-* Make sure you have withdrawn all your money and are not going to perform any tasks.
+* Make sure you have withdrawn all your money and are not going to perform any projects.
 Click **Confirm**.

 {% endcut %}